yashs662/rust_kanban/README.md

   Feel free to make a pull request or make a new issue, I am open to suggestions ✌️ I currently do not own a Mac so I am unable to test the app on Mac, if you can test it on Mac, please let me know if there are any issues.
 ## TODO
+- [ ] End to End Encryption for Cloud Saves
 - [ ] Allow for vertical movement in text fields (e.g. card description)
 - [ ] Improve performance/optimize code (card view can take upwards of 1ms to render)
 - [ ] Allow for more mouse Interactions (Dragging cards maybe?)
-- [ ] Implement Cloud saves (Google drive maybe? as I am not going to host a server)
 - [ ] Implement animations for UI elements
 - [ ] Implement a way to sync with other services like notion
 - [ ] Write Tests
 - [ ] Add a Tutorial for new users (Preferably in the app itself with animations and highlighting of UI elements)
 ## Completed Features
+- [x] Implement Cloud saves
 - [x] Ability to scroll through logs
 - [x] Ability to Undo and Redo actions
 - [x] Ability to change date formats